Rugby fives: Service

-Usually a 50-50 chance scenario is adopted at the start of a match in order to determine who should serve first (e.g. one player puts the ball behind their back and their opponent guesses which hand it's in); however, sometimes a ‘roll’ is used to determine the team that serves ‘seconds’ or ‘second hand’, a ‘roll’ requires the ball to be bounced off of the front wall, the team who rolls closest to the back wall serves ‘seconds’.
+Usually a 50-50 chance scenario is adopted at the start of a match in order to determine who should serve first (e.g. one player puts the ball behind their back and their opponent guesses which hand it is in).
+A 'roll' is sometimes used to determine the team that serves 'seconds' or 'second hand'.
+A 'roll' requires the ball to be bounced off of the front wall and the team who rolls closest to the back wall serves 'seconds'.
 In order to initiate a point, the server must first throw the ball so that it hits the front wall above the bar, then clips the side wall.
 Once the ball has done this, the server can choose to retake his serve or continue by hitting it so that it hits the side wall followed by the front wall.
 If, on the hit part of the serve, the ball hits the front wall first then the serve is referred to as a 'blackguard' (pronounced 'blaggard').
 The receiver has the option to take a blackguard, as long as they say 'yes' before striking the ball.
 If three consecutive blackguards are served without being taken then the server is deemed to have lost a rally.

 In doubles, only the receiver initially designated to return serve may do so, unless the serve is a blackguard.
 In this instance, either receiver may choose to say 'yes' and return the ball.

 As the ball may be hit with either hand, right-handed players will typically use their right hand and the front, right-hand corner of the court to serve.
 Left-handed players will serve with their left hand, using the front, left-hand corner of the court.